-Kit Carson of Vine Grove, Kentucky, is a
+Kit Carson of Vine Grove, Kentucky, was a

 retired professional soldier, rising to the level

-since 1993.
-He is a voting member of the
+30 years and was a full-time knifemaker, starting in 1993.
+He was a voting member of the

 hunter and fisherman for over 40 years,